SwipeCellKit/SwipeCellKit/README.md

 A swipeable UITableViewCell with support for:

 * Left and right swipe actions
+* Action buttons with: *text only, text + image, image only*
 * Haptic Feedback
 * Customizable transitions: *Border, Drag, and Reveal*
-* Automatic expansion when dragging past threshold
+* Animated expansion when dragging past threshold

 ## Requirements